api3dao/vitepress-docs/docs/explore/introduction/contributing.md

   cover to cover.
 It is a light read that touches on all subjects that you will need to know about superficially.

-## Non-technical contributors
+### Non-technical contributors

 Marketers, creatives and community builders can contribute to DAO with ad-hoc projects or to support specific areas within subteams.
 The challenge here is accurately scoping, forming a brief proposed solution method, and then delivering in alignment with other involved contributors.

-Amoung many other types, contirbutions may look like:
+Among many other types, contributions may look like:

 - blog posts, community resources
 - ambassador activity, setting of events